kchen3490/cmsc471-final/README.md

 - README

 Tony Zheng:
+- Founded the heuristic function's skeleton code

 Kai Chen:
 - Playground tab
 - Modified heuristic function
 - Fixed frontend issues
+- Set up GitHub repository and webhook to update team members on commits and updates

 Development was done with the support of AI (Cursor, Claude, Antigravity, Gemini)